|

 doesn't affect the number of code copies; it just influences how the macro

-expands at each occurrence of @macro
+expands at each occurrence of @macro_name

 .In collaborative projects, maintaining consistency is crucial when multiple people contribute to the same codebase.
 Macros and Blueprints play a key role in standardizing repetitive tasks and logic.